tinyBigGAMES/LunaGameToolkit/README.md

 ### Minimum Requirements
 - Should work on Windows 10+ (64 bits)
-- Should work on any Delphi version that can target Win64/Unicode
+- Should work on any Delphi version that support generics and can target Win64/Unicode

 **NOTE: Made/tested on Windows/Delphi 11.**